ezackr/TrattoUtil/README.md

 assertTrue(checkpoint != null);
 ```

-At training time, the model is given the prompt:
+At inference time, the model is given the prompt:

 ```
 [methodJavadoc]